-In case of Ionic, developers are fortunate for their convenience to search for any type of plugin from the bunch of libraries such as Apache/Cordova plugins, Ionic plugins from the marketplace, and Angular modules.
+In the case of Ionic, developers are fortunate for their convenience to search for any type of plugin from a bunch of libraries such as Apache/Cordova plugins, Ionic plugins from the marketplace, and Angular modules.
 With mind-boggling support from its community, React Native is also rich in its availability of 3rd party libraries or plugins.

-As opposed to React Native, in Ionic you would only be required to maintain one single code (In React Native you would have to maintain both iOS and Android builds).
+As opposed to React Native, in Ionic, you would only be required to maintain one single code (In React Native, you would have to maintain both iOS and Android builds).
 However, the biggest challenge with the maintainability of Ionic apps is that the framework itself is undergoing continuous changes with frequent release cycles on Ionic and Cordova.

 Winner: Ionic.
 The user can go back and forth between the latest and older versions of an application with Ionic.

-3rd party libraries are available to integrate IOT within a React Native app.
+3rd party libraries are available to integrate IoT within a React Native app.

 Winner: Ionic.
-Comparatively to React Native, it is easier to interface with IoT devices
+Comparatively, to React Native, it is easier to interface with IoT devices

 Winner: Ionic.
-It’s a great way to save money, but might not be the best choice when the project requires hardcore native code.
+It’s a great way to save money but might not be the best choice when the project requires hardcore native code.